 “The refusal to allow the person to enter the parliament and attend committee meetings was made without any specific reasons, citing only general security regulations.
 The Parliament has stopped releasing public information that might be used to criticize MPs.

-“In response to our public information request, the Parliament failed to provide the information that it has routinely provided over the past 10 years: a count of the speeches delivered by MPs, details of disciplinary actions taken against these MPs, complete information about the activities of the Committees.”
+“In response to our public information request, the Parliament failed to provide us the information that it has routinely provided over the past 10 years: a count of the speeches delivered by MPs, details of disciplinary actions taken against these MPs, complete information about the activities of the Committees.”

 Key findings

-In February 2023 members of the majority of the offshoot, “People’s Power”, presented two draft laws in the Parliament.
+In February 2023 members of the majority of the Georgian Dream offshoot, “People’s Power”, presented two draft laws in the Parliament.
 “On the transparency and foreign influence”, which was approved by Parliament in first reading.
 The debate over the draft laws caused considerable tensions in society.
 The protests continued from 2 March to 8 March.
 After the protests, the ruling party decided that the bills would be withdrawn.
-The resistance of the people and their commitment to an European path played a key role in the country’s achieving candidate status for Membership.
+The resistance of the people and their commitment to an European path played a key role in the country’s achieving candidate status for EU Membership.

 The European Commission has defined that the improvement of the implementation and oversight of the security services by parliament is one of the conditions for Georgia to be granted the status of candidate country.